superluminar-io/statista-cdk-workshop/docs/labs/lab_10/1_hands_on.md

 # Hands On

+## Attention!!

+This part is a task for the whole group.
+If you already reach this part of the workshop, feel free to read a head.
+But please wait for the rest of the group to catch up, since we will do this together.

 ## Github Permissions and Configuration

 To allow you to deploy your CDK app from GitHub Actions, we need to set up a few things: